WampyCakes/manim-rubikscube/docs/source/index.rst

 As per the license, changes made to Kociemba's source are:

-* Removing anything unnecessary such as examples, GUI, vision, and server files
+* Removed anything unnecessary such as examples, GUI, vision, and server files
-* Commenting out print statements
+* Commented out print statements
-* Changing import statements
+* Changed import statements
+* Changed the way tables are written and read to be OS-independent (avoiding ``EOFError: read() didn't return enough bytes``)

 .. .. toctree::